 However, as is the case in other workers’ compensation matters, Longshore Act claims are often incorrectly denied or valued improperly, leaving injured seamen without the benefits to which they are entitled.
 That is just one reason it is important to retain an experienced maritime injury lawyer if you are an injured seaman or longshoreman.

-Learn More About New Orleans Boating Laws and Other Related Laws Today
+Learn More About New Orleans Boating Accident Claims and Other Related Laws Today

 At Bloom Legal, we have the utmost respect for the hard-working men and women who spend long days working on or near our state’s waters.
 We fight tirelessly to get sailors, fishermen, oil rig workers, longshoreman, shipyard workers, and harbor employees the maximum amount of compensation available for their injuries.

-Contact Bloom Legal today at 504-636-6729 or through our contact form to arrange for your free consultation to discuss the details of your claim and how New Orleans boating laws and/or other maritime laws may apply to your case.
+Contact Bloom Legal today at 504-599-9997 or through our contact form to arrange for your free consultation to discuss the details of your claim and how New Orleans boating laws and/or other maritime laws may apply to your boating accident case.

 Hear What Our Clients Have To Say